vistca/PoseEstimation6D/README.md

  - What does the rotation matrix and position represent, are they some relative orientation?

- - Variable size of inputs to the pose estimator
+ - Variable size of inputs to the pose estimator, pixel-wise embeddings

- -
+ - What should be the acctual loss function, intersection over ... positional loss...

+Answers from the supervisor session:

+ - CNN, we can choose the model.

+ - It is the object's rotation and orientation relative to the camera

+ - Stretch and squeeze it to a fixed size (paddings could be used)

+ - We could just use the MSE but if we want to we could define a custom loss function